 Cities in South West England – places to visit!

-With colourful street art, genteel suburbs, a vast harbourside and ample cultural activities, it’s well worth visiting Bristol.
+With colourful street art, genteel suburbs, a vast harbourside and ample cultural activities, it’s well worth visiting Bristol any time of year.

 Bristol is by far the biggest city in the region.
 It has a population of around half a million, and is becoming a popular city for companies to base their headquarters, therefore its population of young professionals is booming.